The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage: Heavy-tailed priors: Credence

 \end{itemize} \end{itemize} \end{lemma} The proof of this lemma is purely technical and is elaborated in \citet{p-cred07}.
-We can interpret the strict dominance ($f \succ g$) in the following manner: \begin{itemize} \item[(a)] $\gamma' > \gamma$: The parameter $\gamma$ controls the exponential tail behavior.
-If $\gamma' > \gamma$, the density $g$ has a heavier (slower-decaying) tail than $f$.
-This means $f$ decays faster at the tails than $g$, making $f$ dominate $g$ because $f$ places less probability mass in the tails compared to $g$.
+We can interpret the strict dominance ($f \succ g$) in the following manner: \begin{itemize} \item[(a)] $\gamma' > \gamma$: The $\gamma$ parameter controls the exponential decay.
+A smaller $\gamma$ means a slower, heavier exponential tail.